francesco-defalco/trust-code/README.md

 # Trust-Code

-Trust-Code è uno smart contract Ethereum scritto in Solidity.
-Il suo scopo principale è di registrare e certificare gli audit di sicurezza del codice.
+Trust-Code is an Ethereum smart contract written in Solidity.
+Its main purpose is to record and certify code security audits.

-## Funzionalità
+## Features

--   **Registrazione degli audit**: Gli auditor possono registrare i risultati degli audit, inclusi il numero di vulnerabilità trovate e la gravità di ciascuna vulnerabilità.
+-   **Audit Registration**: Auditors can record audit results, including the number of vulnerabilities found and the severity of each vulnerability.
--   **Certificazione degli audit**: Gli auditor possono certificare i risultati degli audit.
-Una volta certificato, un audit non può essere modificato.
+-   **Audit Certification**: Auditors can certify audit results.
+Once certified, an audit cannot be modified.
--   **Gestione degli auditor**: Solo l'owner del contratto può aggiungere nuovi auditor.
-Solo gli auditor approvati possono registrare e certificare gli audit.
+-   **Auditor Management**: Only the contract owner can add new auditors.
+Only approved auditors can record and certify audits.

-## Struttura dei dati
+## Data Structure

-L'audit è rappresentato come una struttura con i seguenti campi:
+The audit is represented as a structure with the following fields:

--   `id`: Un identificatore univoco per l'audit.
+-   `id`: A unique identifier for the audit.
--   `auditor`: L'indirizzo Ethereum dell'auditor che ha eseguito l'audit.
+-   `auditor`: The Ethereum address of the auditor who performed the audit.
--   `company`: La società che ha eseguito l'audit.
+-   `company`: The company that performed the audit.
--   `project`: Il progetto che è stato auditato.
+-   `project`: The project that was audited.
--   `startDate`: La data di inizio dell'audit.
+-   `startDate`: The start date of the audit.
--   `endDate`: La data di fine dell'audit.
+-   `endDate`: The end date of the audit.
--   `vulnerabilitiesFound`: Il numero di vulnerabilità trovate durante l'audit.
+-   `vulnerabilitiesFound`: The number of vulnerabilities found during the audit.
--   `githubCommit`: Il commit di GitHub su cui è stato effettuato l'audit.
+-   `githubCommit`: The GitHub commit that the audit was performed on.
--   `highSeverity`: Il numero di vulnerabilità di alta gravità trovate.
+-   `highSeverity`: The number of high severity vulnerabilities found.
--   `mediumSeverity`: Il numero di vulnerabilità di media gravità trovate.
+-   `mediumSeverity`: The number of medium severity vulnerabilities found.
--   `lowSeverity`: Il numero di vulnerabilità di bassa gravità trovate.
+-   `lowSeverity`: The number of low severity vulnerabilities found.
--   `certified`: Un flag che indica se l'audit è stato certificato.
+-   `certified`: A flag indicating whether the audit has been certified.

-## Installazione e utilizzo
+## Installation and Use

-Per utilizzare questo smart contract, è necessario avere un ambiente Ethereum configurato, come Truffle o Hardhat.
-Dopo aver clonato il repository, è possibile implementare il contratto sulla rete Ethereum di tua scelta utilizzando il comando di migrazione appropriato per il tuo ambiente.
+To use this smart contract, you need to have an Ethereum environment set up, such as Truffle or Hardhat.
+After cloning the repository, you can deploy the contract to the Ethereum network of your choice using the appropriate migration command for your environment.

-## Licenza
+## License

-Questo progetto è rilasciato sotto la licenza MIT.
+This project is released under the Apache-2.0 license.